 Te Pūnaha Hihiko: Vision Mātauranga Capability Fund invests in people and organisations undertaking or planning research which supports the four themes of the Vision Mātauranga Policy: indigenous innovation, taiao (achieving environmental sustainability), hauora/oranga (improving health and social wellbeing) and mātauranga (exploring indigenous knowledge).

-The 2019 round of the He Tupu Ōhanga - Commercial Advisors Scheme will fund Māori collectives for up to $60,000, to work with a Commercial Advisor for up to 18 months.
+He Tupu Ōhanga - Commercial Advisors Scheme will fund Māori collectives for up to $60,000, to work with a Commercial Advisor for up to 18 months.
 The advisors offer professional business advice and mentoring as they work with collectives on business development projects aimed at realising the potential commercial value of the collective’s assets.

 Up to 200 nationwide Pakihi Workshops are supported by the Māori Innovation Fund.
 Pakihi is a new series of free workshops and mentoring designed to help Māori businesses move forward, flourish and succeed.
 Pakihi provides new skills, a growth plan, mentoring and connections with other business support organisations and networking opportunities

 The Māori Innovation Fund funds initiatives to assist Māori to grow businesses and enterprise for overall economic benefit.
 The aim of the Rangatahi Māori Entrepreneurship programme (Programme) is to build entrepreneurship and business skills participation in Māori students.

 These workshops provide opportunity for Māori businesses and enterprises to meet kanohi ki te kanohi to discuss capability and innovation pathways of support and partnership with Government and local business networks.